-SECTION IV

-ACADEMIC POLICIES/PROCEDURES

-Open Enrollment of Classes

-Antelope Valley College maintains that all courses are open to any person who has been admitted to the college and who meets the course prerequisites.
-The governing board of the District has adopted a resolution to this effect, as follows: "Be it resolved, that the policy of this District is that, unless specifically exempted by statute or regulation, every course, course section, or class, reported for state-aid, wherever offered and maintained by the District, shall be fully open to enrollment and participation by any person who has been admitted to the college and who meets such prerequisites as may be established pursuant to regulations contained in Article 2.5 (commencing with Section 55200) of Subchapter 1 of Chapter 6 of Division 6 of Title 5 of the California Code of Regulations."
+SECTION IV ACADEMIC POLICIES/PROCEDURES Open Enrollment of Classes to this effect, as follows: "Be it resolved, that the policy of this District is that, unless specifically exempted by statute or regulation, every course, course section, or class, reported for state-aid, wherever offered and maintained by the District, shall be fully open to enrollment and participation by any person who has been admitted to the college and who meets such prerequisites as may be established pursuant to regulations contained in Article 2.5 (commencing with Section 55200) of Subchapter 1 of Chapter 6 of Division 6 of Title 5 of the California Code of Regulations."
 Title 5 of the California Code of Regulations is available at http://ccr.oal.ca.gov and in the AVC Library.